kera-cudmore/intro-to-react-v8-frontend-masters/README.md

 * [Lesson Outline](https://react-v8.holt.courses/lessons/js-tools/npm)

+npm stands for node package manager and requires node.js to be installed on your computer in order to be able to use it.
+It is the worlds largest software registry and is free to use without any registration or login, which makes it a very popular choice for open source developers who use it to share software.

+All npm packages installed will be defined in the package.json file, which is written in JSON.
+It is very similar to a requirements.txt file, which stores the package name and its version.

 We can open and close a terminal within VSCode using the shortcut <kbd>control</kbd> + <kbd>backtick</kbd>

 Make sure your in the project folder that you want to run npm in and we can start a brand new npm project (this will allow us to keep track of our dependancies) with: